Scam alert! Some international students have reported fake housing offers. Please check the box below for further information.

 - Some international students have reported fake housing offers.
 Scammers are very convincing as they sometimes attach a personal ID and a seemingly legitimate lease contract.
 If a private landlord asks you to pay a large amount of money before you have seen the property, it is probably a scam!
 Never pay anything until you have actually seen the room or apartment!
 If you have any doubt regarding an offer, you can contact our housing advice service.
 Serious cases should be reported to the police.

-Typically, RWTH Aachen has more than 8,000 newly enrolled students every winter semester.
-That means that the number of people looking for a place to live is equally high.
-As late as March and September, there are lines of students in front of studios, apartments, and dorms, who still need a place to live.
-To be realistic, the chances of finding a place to live right before or at the beginning of the semester don’t look so good.
+Typically, RWTH welcomes more than 8,000 new students every winter semester.
+The number of people looking for a place to live is equally high at this time.
+By March and September at the latest, there are few places available in shared apartments, student dorms, or studios.
+Realistically, the chances of you finding a place to live right before or at the beginning of a new semester are not very high.
 Thus, we recommend you start looking for a room at least two to three months before classes start.

 Search for Accommodation

 At RWTH there are several student counseling services that specialize in providing information and advice about housing.
 These are, for example, the General Students' Committee (AStA), the International Office Housing Advice Service, the international student organization INCAS and the Association of Indian Students in Aachen, or AISA, for short.

 These organizations have all teamed up and put together a brochure that offers a great amount of information as well as addresses that are helpful for both German and international students and researchers.
 Please take a close look at the brochure, which is only available in English, to find out about all the different options for finding a room or an apartment here in Aachen.